 19. Puck Bunny

-Puck bunny is a Canadian slang term that's used to describe someone, typically female, who is attracted to hockey players.
+Puck bunny is a Canadian slang term for someone, typically female, who is attracted to hockey players.
 However, it's important to note that this term isn't always used in a flattering or respectful way.
+This Canadian slang is equivalent to the term “groupie” used for fans of musicians.

 Phrase: That puck bunny is so gorgeous!